-The North Central Jurisdiction (NCJ) will convene in Fort Wayne, Indiana, November 2-5, 2022 with the theme We Press On.
-This Jurisdictional Conference will gather delegates (lay and clergy) from across Illinois (Northern Illinois, Illinois Great Rivers), Indiana, Iowa, Ohio (East Ohio and West Ohio), Michigan, Minnesota, North Dakota, South Dakota, and Wisconsin for a momentous time filled with worship and collective discernment regarding the election of episcopal leadership and receiving episcopal assignments.
+The North Central Jurisdiction (NCJ) convened in Fort Wayne, Indiana, November 2-5, 2022 with the theme We Press On.
+This Jurisdictional Conference gathered delegates (lay and clergy) from across Illinois (Northern Illinois, Illinois Great Rivers), Indiana, Iowa, Ohio (East Ohio and West Ohio), Michigan, Minnesota, North Dakota, South Dakota, and Wisconsin for a momentous time filled with worship and collective discernment regarding the election of episcopal leadership and receiving episcopal assignments.

 The United Methodist Church is divided into five jurisdictions in the United States.
 Every four years, elected members of the Minnesota Delegation attend the North Central Jurisdictional Conference to elect new bishops and select members of general boards and agencies.

 Rev. Carol Zaagsma, Dave Nuckols, Rev. Woojae Im, and Becky Boland were Minnesota’s delegates to the NCJ Conference.
 Alternate delegates were Revs.
 Jeff Ozanne, Susan Mullin, Henry Dolopei, and Donna Dempewolf, along with lay people Walker Brault, Cindy Saufferer, Jessica Lanes, and Shirley Durr.
 You can send your thoughts to the Minnesota delegation at firstname.lastname@example.org.